Atlantic City, New Jersey: Public transportation

 Atlantic City is connected to other cities in several ways.
 NJ Transit's Atlantic City Rail Terminal at the Atlantic City Convention Center provides service from 30th Street Station in Philadelphia through several smaller South Jersey communities via the Atlantic City Line.

 On June 20, 2006, the board of NJ Transit approved a three-year trial of express train service between New York Penn Station and the Atlantic City Rail Terminal.
 The line, known as ACES (Atlantic City Express Service), ran from February 2009 to March 2012.
 The approximate travel time was 2 1/2 hours, with a stop at Newark's Penn Station, and was part of the casinos' multimillion-dollar investments in Atlantic City.
 Most of the funding for the transit line was provided by Harrah's Entertainment (owners of both Harrah's Atlantic City and Caesars Atlantic City) and the Borgata.

 The Atlantic City Bus Terminal is the home to local, intrastate and interstate bus companies including NJ Transit, OurBus and Greyhound bus lines.
 The Greyhound Lucky Streak Express offers service to Atlantic City from New York City, Brooklyn, Philadelphia, Baltimore, and Washington, D.C.
 In addition to stopping at the Atlantic City Bus Terminal, Greyhound buses stop at various casinos in Atlantic City.
 Martz Trailways provides bus service to various casinos in Atlantic City from Wilkes-Barre, Scranton, and White Haven in Pennsylvania.
 Klein Transportation provides bus service to various casinos in Atlantic City from Shillington, Douglassville, Royersford, and Audubon in Pennsylvania.

 Within the city, public transportation is provided by NJ Transit along 13 routes, including service between the city and the Port Authority Bus Terminal in Midtown Manhattan on the 319 route, and service to and from Atlantic City on routes 501 (to Brigantine Beach), 502 (to Atlantic Cape Community College), 504 (to Ventnor Plaza), 505 (to Longport), 507 (to Ocean City), 508 (to the Hamilton Mall), 509 (to Ocean City), 551 (to Philadelphia), 552 (to Cape May), 553 (to Upper Deerfield Township), 554 (to the Lindenwold PATCO station) and 559 (to Lakewood Township).

 The Atlantic City Jitney Association (ACJA) offers service on four fixed-route lines and on shuttles to and from the rail terminal.

 Airline service

-Commercial airlines serve Atlantic City via Atlantic City International Airport, located 9 mi northwest of the city in Egg Harbor Township.
+Commercial airlines serving Atlantic City include Atlantic City International Airport, located 9 mi northwest of the city in Egg Harbor Township.
 Many travelers also fly into Philadelphia International Airport, Trenton-Mercer Airport, or Newark Liberty International Airport, where there are wider selections of carriers from which to choose.
 The historic downtown Bader Field airport is now permanently closed and plans are in the works to redevelop the land.

-Atlantic City International Airport is a focus city for Spirit Airlines.
-The airport is also served by various scheduled chartered flight companies.
+In 2022, the CASA MAR project was announced, a $3 billion plan to redevelop Bader Field into a mixed-use complex that includes housing and employment opportunities.